opaip/zipcracker/README.md

 # zipcracker
-an open source application for cracking zipfile
+an open source application for cracking zipfile --- this app has two part :

+main.py >> console mode
+Gu.py >> GUI mode

 # error
 just one error can makes problem in app and that is a passfile without any thing . before use check passfile also